Is Metformin More Than Just a Diabetes Treatment?

 Despite these positive effects, the researchers expressed reservations about using metformin as a prophylactic (preventive) measure to promote longevity.
 Dependence on a pill could reduce the incentive to adopt healthy lifestyle practices, such as exercise and a nutritious diet, which have proven beneficial.
 Additionally, long-term metformin use may cause vitamin B12 deficiency.
 In light of these considerations, people should not view the drug as a “quick fix” for aging.

-Ploesser added that it is essential to balance the possible benefits against risks and to consider it within a broader context of other longevity-promoting strategies, such as diet, exercise, sleep optimization, and stress management.
+Ploesser said that it is essential to balance the possible benefits against risks and to consider it within a broader context of other longevity-promoting strategies, such as diet, exercise, sleep optimization, and stress management.

 “Taking a pill alone is unlikely to be the healthiest approach for most people, as a comprehensive lifestyle strategy has much stronger evidence for promoting longevity,” he said.